 5. Dial It In

 We want to feel like you know us.
-That not just your product, but your business, match us.
+That not just your product, but your business, matches us.

 It’s going to take self-reflection.
 You have to find out who your ideal customer is and what their common (or uncommon) thread is.
 Once you get that answer, you have your new marketing base.
 But, that’s scary.
 Putting all your force into one group, ignoring others isn’t a winning strategy unless you have taken the time determining and understanding your customers.